chill-chin/4883-Software-Tools/Assignments/A06/README.md

 * SWT for this course: something that streamlines or simplifies the development process
 * adds productivity to the programming process
 * make it presentation interactive
+* use: secure remote control of server, other computers

 ---

 * The goal is to achieve **_Secure Remote Server Management_**.
 This is done

+- Goal: Securely transferring files between local host and a remote host/server.

 * Tasks like doing computational science research, training ML models need High Performance Computing clusters.
 These clusters are accessed remotely mostly through a client-server model